 Despite your desire to clean your kitchen fast, it is crucial you approach the task in a methodical way.
 The kitchen sink should be the last item you clean.
 Second to the last, would be the stove and microwave oven.

-It is better to start with the best cleaner for kitchen cabinets.
+It is better to start with a cleaner for kitchen cabinets.
 The goal is to eliminate the germs found in the cabinets and kitchen surfaces, including the floor.

 Cleaning Tips for Kitchen – The Cabinets